rjicha/dgkralupy/docs/CMS_SETUP.md

 ## Overview

-The site uses Decap CMS for content management.
-Since the site is hosted on GitHub Pages (not Netlify), we need to set up an external OAuth provider for authentication.
+The site uses Decap CMS for content management with **Git Gateway authentication via Netlify Identity**.
+This is the simplest setup - no external OAuth providers or GitHub apps needed!

 ## Quick Start for Local Testing